tony-sh/Keep-Node-Docs-Ukraine/docs/Reasons/roi.md

   <img width="600" src="https://user-images.githubusercontent.com/68167410/91521843-45c21900-e8be-11ea-83cc-0d26b0a42fc4.png">
 </p>

+> The mechanics of rewards distribution are further explained in this [article](https://medium.com/@ben_longstaff/crypto-yield-farmers-take-note-understanding-the-tbtc-and-keep-network-rewards-mechanics-6042e9dc5d97) by Ben Longstaff, and the distribution contract code can be found [here](https://github.com/keep-network/keep-core/pull/1863).

-The estimated Subsidy Rewards ROI are as follows:
+### The estimated Subsidy Rewards ROI are as follows:

 **Random Beacon Node**